 The College Connection Program is a comprehensive, individualized, and rigorous college access program serving promising students in Philadelphia’s public, public charter, and parochial high schools beginning in their junior year.
 This two-year intensive program guides academically prepared students through the college application, admissions, and financial aid processes.
 As our students matriculate to college, they transition from our College Connection program to our College Success program, which works with them through college completion.

-To be eligible for the Sponsor-A-Scholar program, a student must:
+To be eligible for the College Connection program, a student must:

 - Live in Philadelphia and attend a Philadelphia Public, Public Charter, or Parochial high school.